 How To Make Sure Deadlines Are Kept: Ask For Updates

 The main way to make sure your deadlines are met is to keep in contact with your freelancing team.
 Ask them how they’re doing with their work; if you’re only a few days from your first deadline and find one freelancer hasn’t started, that gives you a chance to give less work to him in the future or to give that work away to someone else.
 Most of the time, you’ll find your team is working well with you, but there’s always a chance you’ll end up needing to change the workload based on updates from the team.
 Need tips on keeping your freelance team on the same page?
-Read this.

 Set an Early Deadline

 The earlier you set a deadline, the earlier work should come in.
 If you’re concerned about meeting a hard deadline, create several others that are ahead of schedule.
-If a freelancer misses one of the earlier deadlines, ask why.
+Should a freelancer miss one of the earlier deadlines, ask why.
 If there’s too much work, delegate it out to another person.
 If you can’t seem to get in touch, it’s time to give that project to someone else.
 With a deadline set much earlier than the hard deadline, you can make sure to have plenty of time if the unforeseeable happens.
 Whether it’s a missing freelancer or a person who suffers an emergency and can’t complete the project, you need to make sure there’s time to get that part of the project done.

 Give Them Enough Time